-3.0 Units.
-1 lecture and 6 lab hrs/wk.
+2.0 Units.
+4 lab hrs/wk.
 No prerequisite.
 Advisory: Drama 150 or 168 or 130.

 This course is designed to give theatre students meaningful work experience in the areas of technical theatre, theatre management, and performance.
 Each student works in a theatre company under the supervision of an artistic, technical or managerial employee.
 In the weekly seminar, students receive lectures on various theatre occupations and discuss the skill-set necessary for securing work in the theatre.
 (CSU)